Tom Humphries: The Irish Times

-Humphries began writing columns for The Irish Times during the early-1990s.
+Humphries began writing columns for The Irish Times during the early 1990s.
 His writings contained references to "the cunning of paedophiles" and of sport as "a fine feeding ground for those few sick minds who prey on kids".

 He was for many years a regular among children at a North Dublin Gaelic games club.

 Besides his regular sports reporting and feature articles, Humphries wrote a Monday column in The Irish Times called "Locker Room".

 A collection of his writings for The Irish Times and Sports Illustrated was published in 2004 as Booked! and was nominated for the William Hill Sports Book of the Year Award.
 The book's royalties went to Amnesty International.

 Roy Keane interview

-Humphries received international attention in May 2002, for his interview with Irish footballer Roy Keane on the island of Saipan, while the national football team were preparing to take part in the 2002 FIFA World Cup.
+Humphries received international attention in May 2002 for his interview with Irish footballer Roy Keane on the island of Saipan, during the national football team's preparation to take part in the 2002 FIFA World Cup.
 Originally, Humphries planned to write an article based on the interview, but Keane's openly critical remarks about preparations for the World Cup and the attitudes of the team management, the players, and the Football Association of Ireland, led to the interview appearing as a verbatim transcript on the front page of The Irish Times (an almost unheard of action) and continuing inside the newspaper.
 The resulting furore caused Keane to resign from the squad before the tournament started, and he was also dismissed by the team manager, Mick McCarthy.